 Philip the fourth, 1285.
 This prince continued the war with England, and joined Baliol, king of Scotland, against Edward.
-Philip was perpetually embroiled with pope Boniface the eighth, and Guy, count of Flanders : he gained a decisive victory over the latter.
+Philip was perpetually embroiled with pope Boniface the eighth, and Guy, count of Flanders: he gained a decisive victory over the latter.
 In this reign many of the knights templars, with their grand master, were burnt alive, at Paris, in presence of the king, charged with some luxurious excesses; and the Swiss asserted their independence, by the three cantons of Switz, Uri, and Underwald, throwing off the Austrian yoke.

 Lewis the tenth, surnamed Hutin, 1314.
 He strangled his queen on account of her repeated enormities.
-On his accession, finding the treasury in an exhausted state, he accused Marigni, who had been his father's minister, as the source of the national necessities, and Lewis seized upon his fortune to defray the expenses of the coronation : this unfortunate nobleman in vain endeavoured to vindicate his honour ; he was condemned to expire on a gibbet ; and the king, after a short reign of two years, died by poison, given him by the friends of Marigni.
-Philip the fifth, surnamed the Young, succeeded his brother, by virtue of the salic law, which excluded the daughter of Lewis, in 1316.
-A contagious disorder raged in France, and the superstitious people imputed it to the Jews having poisoned the waters.
+On his accession, finding the treasury in an exhausted state, he accused Marigni, who had been his father's minister, as the source of the national necessities, and Lewis seized upon his fortune to defray the expenses of the coronation: this unfortunate nobleman in vain endeavoured to vindicate his honour; he was condemned to expire on a gibbet; and the king, after a short reign of two years, died by poison, given him by the friends of Marigni. tious people imputed it to the Jews having poisoned the waters.
 Philip's kingdom was torn by faction; and he died after a short reign of six years.

-Charles the fourth, 1522.
+Charles the fourth, 1322.
 This prince was the last of the Capetine line.
 He expelled the Lombards and Italians from his dominions, for their extortion; and countenanced Isabella of England, the queen of Edward the second, and the sister of Charles, in her opposition to her husband, and his favourites.
 Charles tried unsuccessfully to reunite the kingdoms of France and Germany.
 He had neither shining talents, nor great vices.

-- Philip the sixth, the first of the line of Valois, 1328.
-Edward the third, of England, asserted his claim to the French crown ; Philip, however, succeeded, by the salic law, and called upon Edward to do him homage; but receiving no satisfactory reply, he seized upon Edward's French territories. who, to recover his dominions, performed the subjection required.
-Discontents were again renewed; and the English, in a naval engagement, took two hundred and thirty of the French ships: Philip also lost thirty thousand seamen and two admirals.
+Philip the sixth, the first of the line of Valois, 1328.
+Edward the third, of England, asserted his claim to the French crown ; Philip, however, succeeded, by the salic law, and called upon Edward to do him homage; but receiving no satisfactory reply, he seized upon Edward's French territories, who, to recover his dominions, performed the subjection required.
+Discontents were again renewed, and the English, in a naval engagement, took two hundred and thirty of the French ships: Philip also lost thirty thousand seamen and two admirals.
 Four years after was fought the memorable battle of Cressy; and Hugh, count of Dauphiné, annexed his dominions to the French crown, on condition that the king's eldest son should bear the title of Dauphin.

-John, surnamed the Good, succeeded his father, 1350.
-'This prince was very unfortunate in his wars with England : in the battle of Poictiers, he, and his son Philip, were taken prisoners, and the French army totally routed.
+John, surnamed the Good, succeeded his father, 1550.
+This prince was very unfortunate in his wars with England : in the battle of Poictiers, he, and his son Philip, were taken prisoners, and the French army totally routed.
 On promise of paying a ransom, amounting to four millions of gold crowns, he was permitted, after four years' captivity, to revisit his native soil; when he found that the miseries of his people had been heightened by civil commotions, the consequence of his son's inexperience.
 A pestilence carried off thirty thousand of his subjects; and, bowed down by calamity, he returned to expire in England.